 But allergies are not just a problem outdoors: Millions of Americans experience year-round allergy symptoms, regardless of when pollen or ragweed season starts and ends.
 These symptoms are mainly caused by indoor allergens like dust mites, pet dander, and mold.
-Before you ask what are some natural remedies for allergies, it’s important what what’s causing your specific allergy symptoms.
+Before you ask about natural remedies for allergies, it’s important to know what’s causing your specific allergy symptoms.
 Consider consulting an allergist who can administer tests and determine the exact allergens affecting you.
-From there, it will be easier to discuss a treatment plan — and start looking into what home remedies for allergies can work for you.
+From there, it will be easier to discuss a treatment plan — and start looking into which home remedies for allergies can work for you.

 Allergy sufferers: Help is on the way.
-The following are some natural remedies for allergies that can save you from the worst symptoms that these seasons bring about: sneezing, congestion, coughing, and runny, itchy eyes — the list goes on.
+The following are some natural remedies for allergies that can save you from sneezing, congestion, coughing, and runny, itchy eyes — the list goes on.
 It's enough to make you want to hide indoors, isn’t it?

 No matter how long you've had allergies — or how bad your symptoms usually are — today's newest natural cures for allergies can help.
 Don't sit inside during a beautiful season; stop your allergies before they start with these easy home remedies and smart tips for allergy sufferers.

-Though millions of people find allergy relief in prescription medications — many of which can leave you feeling drowsy and sluggish, unable to focus on your day.
+Millions of people find allergy relief in prescription medications, many of which can leave you feeling drowsy and sluggish, unable to focus on your day.
 And while natural remedies for pollen allergies may not erase the need for medication, they can certainly help — possibly even working together in conjunction with your meds to have you feeling better quickly.
 (Important: Always talk to your doctor or an allergist before taking any new medication and to determine which home remedies for allergies are right for you.

 Ginger is a known remedy for allergies.
 (Photo Credit: Getty Images)

 According to University of Kansas researchers, yogurt’s healthy bacteria produce proteins that calm your immune cells, making them less likely to react badly when pollen sticks to them.
 Work at least 1/2 cup of yogurt into your daily diet, and try to shop for the kind that contains good-for-you live bacteria.
-Doing so can cut the severity and length of your allergy flareups 20 percent.
+Doing so can cut the severity and length of your allergy flare-ups by up to 20 percent.

 Yes, berries are a treat and a treatment.
 That's because the plant pigments that give them their cheery hues (anthocyanins) are also powerful natural antihistamines.
 In fact, Columbia University studies suggest that the more berries you eat each week, the lower your risk of developing any spring allergy symptoms.
 And if you're already feeling under the weather?
 Eating three cups weekly could reduce your symptoms by 35 percent — which makes berries one of the best natural remedies for allergies around.

 Sipping three cups of this mild herbal brew daily helps reduce allergy symptoms 25 percent in as little as two weeks, suggests research in the journal Otolaryngology-Head and Neck Surgery.
 Milk thistle lowers your production of an immune system protein that triggers unpleasant symptoms whenever pollen is in the air, the study authors say.
-One option: Alvita Milk Thistle tea.
+Try this one from Alvita ($6.39, Amazon).

 Tea from milk thistle can help battle pollen allergy symptoms.
 (Photo Credit: Getty Images)